vk-cs/docs-public/docs/en/kubernetes/mk8s/instructions/addons/advanced-installation/install-advanced-kgateway/install-advanced-kgateway.md

    {tab(Management console)}

-    1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
+    1. [Go to](https://msk.cloud.vk.com/app/en) your VK Cloud management console.
-    1. Select the project that contains the required cluster.
+    1. Select the project where the required cluster is located.
     1. Go to **Kubernetes Clusters → Kubernetes Clusters**.
     1. Find the cluster you need in the list.